Helperbird/website/src/pages/support/how-to-use-reader-mode-to-remove-website-distractions-in-chrome-firefox-edge.md

 facebookSocial: assets/images/graph/twitter.png
 url: /support/how-to-use-reader-mode-to-remove-website-distractions-in-chrome-firefox-edge/
 blog_cat: Support guide
-blog_title: How to use reader mode to remove website distractions in Chrome, Firefox & Edge
+cardTitle:  How to use reader mode to remove website distractions in Chrome, Firefox & Edge
 blog_snip:
   How to use  Reader Mode to remove website distractions in Chrome, Firefox & Edge extension.
 By Helperbird.